Lewa Safari Camp

 Electric bikes

 With the ease of an e-bike, visitors can venture out into the rugged terrain of Lewa.
 Feel the exhilaration of conquering the hilly landscape.
 E-bikes are as easy as riding a bicycle.
-Guests will be escorted by an Elewana guide and a ranger.
-Who will assist to navigate the terrain to some of Lewa’s most scenic vantage points.
-Making stops amongst points of interest and ensuring everyone stays on track and enjoys the surrounding wildlife.
+An Elewana guide and a ranger will assist in navigating the terrain to some of Lewa’s most scenic vantage points.
+Making stops amongst points of interest and making sure everyone stays on track and enjoys the surrounding wildlife.
 The routing and duration are tailored to guests’ schedules.
 A scrumptious bush breakfast or evening sundowner is often included.
-The activity can be booked directly at the camp.

 Camel Riding